Open Humans Data Transfer Tool

 How do I participate in the Nightscout Data Commons?

+We're glad you asked!
+Jump to the Contribute Data page and follow the step by step directions.
 You may occasionally get an e-mail from the Commons Commitee asking you to refresh your data.
 To do that, you'd simply re-run the Data Transfer tool.

 Who is allowed to access data from the Nightscout Data Commons?